russellkelly/SR_Demo_Repo/README.md

 # SR Demo & Controller

-An SR Controller BGP-LU with Segment Routing Labels
+A Python Based SR and BGP-LU Route Controller for Traffic Engineering.

-A Python Based SR and BGP Route Controller for Traffic Engineering.
+An SR Controller that pushes BGP-LU routes for traffic engineering in an MPLS ISIS-SR Domain

 To run the demo install EXABGP (version 4.0.0) along with Python 2.7.